-17 Accuracy is the proportion of 1s and 0s correctly classify or predicted from the model.
-Precision is the proportion of true positives predictions relative to the total number of positive predictions from the model.
-Recall is the proportion of true positives predictions relative to the total number of true predictions and missed predictions from the model.
-The F1 Score is the harmonic mean of the Precision proportion and the Recall proportion, which is equivalent to Accuracy when the proportion of 1s and 0s are equal.
+16 Accuracy is the proportion of 1s and 0s correctly classified or predicted from the model.
+Precision is the proportion of true positive predictions relative to the total number of positive predictions from the model.
+Recall is the proportion of true positive predictions relative to the total number of true predictions and missed predictions from the model.
+The FI Score is the harmonic mean of the Precision proportion and the Recall proportion, which is equivalent to Accuracy when the proportion of 1s and 0s is equal.

-18 Area Under the Receiver Operating Characteristic (AUC ROC) is the average of the proportion of true positive predictions for all prediction thresholds from 0 to 1.
-AUC PRC Area Under the Precision Recall Curve is the average recall proportion for all recall thresholds from 0 to 1.
+$^{^{17}\}mathrm{AUC}\ \mathrm{ROC}$ is the average of the proportion of true positive predictions for all prediction thresholds from 0 to 1.
+Area under the precision recall curve is the average recall proportion for all recall thresholds from 0 to 1.